CubeAPM

 Steep Learning Curve & Complex Configuration

 Zabbix offers deep flexibility but demands a high level of technical skill.
-Users consistently report a steep initial learning curve, with setup involving intricate XML templates, manual alert rules, and extensive customization.
-On Reddit, one user described that the initial setup is time-consuming and full of trial-and-error before reaching stable, accurate alerting.
-(Source: G2)
+Users consistently report a steep learning curve and setup complexity, involving intricate XML templates, manual alert rules, and extensive customization.
+They also find that the dashboards could be improved, and the UI does not feel very intuitive.

 Criteria for Selecting Zabbix Alternatives